 Dental crowns have been around for many years.
-These handy dental appliances are an excellent way to save a tooth that cannot be repaired with a simple filling, or to protect a tooth that has undergone a root canal procedure.
-Most dentists offer their patients three types of crowns – those made from metal, those made from porcelain, and those made from a combination of the two materials.
+These handy dental appliances are an excellent way to save a tooth that cannot be repaired with a simple filling or to protect a tooth that has undergone a root canal procedure.
+Most dentists offer their patients three types of dental crowns – those made from metal, those made from porcelain, and those made from a combination of the two materials.
 Choosing the best crown for you will depend on many factors.

 Gold crowns are often an excellent choice for a tooth that is not visible when you smile.
 Gold is the strongest, most durable of all dental materials available.
 Crowns made out of this material won’t crack or break, and they also won’t wear down other natural teeth that they come into contact with.
 Because of these advantages, metal crowns are often an excellent choice for molars and bicuspids – teeth that endure a great deal of chewing and generally need to be stronger than front teeth.